sjoerdvankreel/xt-audio/readme.txt

 with any java version >= 8.

-* .NET library (xt-cli) is currently on netstandard2.0, to allow both .NET framework and .NET core clients on both windows and linux.
+* .NET library (xt-cli) is currently on netstandard2.0, to allow both .NET framework and .NET core clients on windows and linux.

 * .NET gui and sample apps are compiled for .NET core 3.1 and .NET framework 4.8.